reportmill/WebAPI/README.md

 This project is a Java bridge to the JavaScript WebAPIs in the browser and on the desktop.

-## WebAPI instead of Swing and JavaFX
+## Leapfrog beyond Swing and JavaFX with Web APIs

 The perfect Java UI framework would ideally include these features: